Consomb1/OOP-ASSIGNMENT/README.md

 Magical Creature Pet Simulator
- This project uses Python's Object-Oriented Programming to create a magical pet simulator where pets are fantastical creatures with elemental powers (Fire, Water, Earth, Air).
-Beyond the required attributes and methods, I've added a mood system, epic quests, and emoji-filled outputs to make the experience enchanting and fun.
+Welcome to our team's submission for the Digital Pet Python OOP Challenge!
+This project implements a virtual pet simulator using Object-Oriented Programming in Python, featuring a fantasy theme where pets are magical creatures with elemental powers (Fire, Water, Earth, Air).
+The code fulfills all required features (attributes, methods, bonus tricks) and includes creative additions like a mood system, elemental quests, and emoji-enhanced outputs for an engaging experience.
- About the Project
+Project Overview
-The Pet class lets you adopt a magical creature with a name and elemental type.
-Pets have hunger, energy, and happiness stats, and can eat, sleep, play, learn tricks, and embark on element-themed quests (e.g., Fire pets battle rogue phoenixes).
-A dynamic mood system reflects their emotions, and vibrant emojis bring the interactions to life.
+The Pet class creates a magical creature with a name, elemental type, and attributes (hunger, energy, happiness).
+Pets can eat, sleep, play, learn tricks, and undertake epic quests tailored to their element (e.g., Fire pets battle phoenixes, Water pets explore sunken temples).
+A mood system reflects their emotional state, and emojis add vibrancy to interactions.
-Core Features
+Key Features
-Elemental Types: Choose Fire, Water, Earth, or Air, each with unique actions (e.g., Water pets munch on "Crystal Kelp").
+Elemental Types: Pets are Fire, Water, Earth, or Air creatures, each with unique actions and flavor text.

-Mood System: Shows the pet’s mood (Ecastic , Cheerful , Grumpy , Miserable ) based on stats.
+Mood System: Displays mood (Ecstatic, Cheerful, Grumpy, Miserable) based on hunger, energy, and happiness.

-Quest System: Send pets on adventures if they’re energetic and happy enough.
+Quest System: Pets embark on adventures if they have sufficient energy and happiness, earning quest completions.

-Emojis Galore: Every action sparkles with emojis (, , ).
+Emoji Outputs: Actions and status reports include simple emojis (e.g., :bone:, :sparkles:) for fun and clarity.

-Bonus Tricks: Teach and display tricks with the train() and show_tricks() methods.
+Bonus Tricks: train() and show_tricks() methods manage tricks, preventing duplicates.

-Robust Code: Handles edge cases (stat boundaries, low energy, duplicate tricks) with clear messages.
+Robust Design: Handles edge cases (stat limits, low energy, duplicate tricks) with clear feedback.

- Files Included
+Project Structure
-pet.py: The Pet class, fully commented for easy understanding.
+pet.py: Contains the Pet class with detailed comments.

-main.py: A test script showcasing two pets and all features, including edge cases.
+main.py: Tests the class with two pets, demonstrating all features and edge cases.

-README.md: This file, guiding you through the project.
+README.md: This file, providing setup, usage, and feature details.

- Setup and Run
+Setup and Running
 Requirements
 Python 3.x (uses only the standard random module).

-Steps
+Instructions
-Get the Code:
+Clone or Download:
-Clone: git clone <your-repo-url>
+Clone: git clone <repository-url>

-Or download and unzip the project folder.
+Or download and extract the project folder.

-Enter the Directory:
+Navigate to the Directory:
 bash

 cd <project-folder>

-Run the Demo:
+Run the Test Script:
 bash

 python main.py

-What Happens:
+Expected Output:
-Creates "Flare" (Fire) and "Aqua" (Water) pets.
+Creates two pets: "Flare" (Fire) and "Aqua" (Water).

-Tests eating, playing, sleeping, training, quests, and status checks.
+Tests eating, playing, sleeping, training, quests, and status display.

-Shows edge cases (e.g., attempting a quest with low energy).
+Shows edge cases (e.g., low energy preventing quests).

-Displays emoji-rich, magical output.
+Displays emoji-enhanced messages and status reports.

- Sample Code and Output
+Example Usage
 In main.py:
 python

 from pet import Pet

-# Create magical pets
+# Create pets
 dragon = Pet("Flare", "Fire")
 mermaid = Pet("Aqua", "Water")